 Helplessness is not a feeling I do well with.

 Men don’t talk often about infertility.
-My guess is that, if we started the conversations, a lot of guys would feel helpless.
+But if we started the conversations, my guess is a lot of guys would voice something akin to helplessness.
 When people dream of starting their family, no one sees years of disappointment and frustration as part of the process.
 No, when we dream of starting our family it is a nice and tidy schedule.
 “First we will go off birth control, then in 3-6 months we will get pregnant.”
 Wouldn’t that be nice?

 Instead those struggling with infertility find themselves dealing with resignation, bitterness, anger and exhaustion.